What is an escrow analysis?

-Freedom Mortgage uses your escrow account to pay your property taxes, homeowners insurance, and mortgage insurance if required by your loan.
+Freedom Mortgage maintains an escrow account to pay your property taxes, homeowners insurance, and mortgage insurance if required by your loan.
 The money in your escrow account comes from your mortgage payments.
 You make payments toward the cost of your taxes and insurance each month, and Freedom Mortgage pays your tax and insurance bills for you when they come due.

 Each year, we perform an escrow analysis to make sure the escrow portion of your monthly payment is enough to pay your property taxes and insurance premiums.
 This analysis also makes sure you maintain any minimum balance that may be required.